lanl-aea/waves/README.rst

 concepts, command line options, and project configuration.

 This project includes a template `WAVES-EABM`_ which is used for the tutorials and for integration and regression testing of the `WAVES`_ extensions to SCons.
-The template modsim project can be duplicated with from the command line as ``waves quickstart`` after installation.
+The template modsim project can be duplicated from the command line as ``waves quickstart`` after installation.

 .. project-description-end-do-not-remove